interstitialRedirectModalTitle

 Antlerless Elk Hunts

-The lottery will remain open from June 1 - July 31.
-Please do not apply for the TNC lottery until you have drawn a tag through the ODFW draw.
-REMEMBER, TNC is one of many landowners within the Zumwalt Subunit.
-There are many other landowners within the subunit.
-Please reach out to ODFW in Enterprise, OR for more information on additional places to hunt.
+The TNC lottery will remain open from June 20th - July 31.
+Please do not apply for the TNC lottery until you are sure you have drawn a 258A1 or A3 tag through the ODFW draw.
+TNC is one of many landowners within the Zumwalt 258A Subunit, please reach out to ODFW in Enterprise, OR for a list of private landowners within the unit who might give access.

 Eagles, hawks and humans can all be poisoned by lead.
 The bodies of animals shot with lead ammunition often contain toxic, microscopic lead fragments far from the initial point of entry and a lead fragment the size of a grain of rice is enough to kill an adult bald eagle.
 As stewards, hunters and re-loaders we understand the cost and effort to switch ammunition, but if you are able, we would greatly appreciate it if you could hunt with non-lead here on the Zumwalt.
 For more information visit huntingwithnonlead.org.